-From here, you can see Leon Johnson Hall.
-This building houses the College of Agriculture's Land Resources and Environmental Sciences and Plant Sciences and Plant Pathology departments.
+Leon Johnson Hall houses the College of Agriculture's Land Resources and Environmental Sciences and Plant Sciences and Plant Pathology departments.
 The introductory soils class includes a lab in which students analyze soils from across the Gallatin Valley, taking them outside the classroom and into the field.

 Leon Johnson also houses the health professions advising program and the Anatomy and Physiology lab.
 MSU's strong programs in math and science, as well as its health professions advising office, combine to make our students incredibly competitive medical school applicants.
 Our Anatomy and Physiology labs use real cadavers, which give students preparing for all manner of health professions a better understanding of the human body.
-The medical school acceptance rate for MSU students is more than 20% above the national average.
+The medical school acceptance rate for MSU students is more than

+20% above the national average.
 In addition, MSU students lead the state in acceptance to WWAMI, the regional medical education program for the northwest.
 Almost a third of all students admitted to WWAMI since its inception graduated from MSU, nearly twice as many as any other college or university in the state.

-Inside, you will also find the third largest lecture hall on campus holding 221 students.
+The south entrance to Leon Johnson brings you to the third largest lecture hall on campus holding 221 students.
 Some introductory classes can be large, but all large classes have teaching assistants who give students the individual attention they need to succeed.
 The average class at MSU has 30-35 students, and over 90% of classes are taught by university professors.